LalithMadhav-CODING/Projectprism/README.md

   # Project Prism

   This is a code bundle for Project Prism.
-The original project is available at https://www.figma.com/design/bjDSggMbYinE5xqhxabAVR/Project-Prism.

   ## Running the code